 "Importantly it also gives the best taste experience as the 360-degree drinking opening allows for more aroma, which in turn improves the flavour as 80% of taste is through your nose.”

-The rCup is available here for £12 and will soon be available in major supermarkets and retailers.
+The rCup is available here for £12 and also available in major supermarkets and retailers.